Youth America Grand Prix: Overview

+YAGP is featured in the 2011 documentary First Position.

-To provide increased opportunity to the growing number of participants at regional semi-finals, and to make sure that each event is a stand-alone educational experience, since 2012 YAGP has begun offering scholarships at the regional semi-final level.
+To provide increased opportunity to the growing number of participants at regional semi-finals, and to make sure that each event is a stand-alone educational experience, since 2012 YAGP has offered scholarships at the regional semi-final level.

 In 20 years since YAGP's founding, over 100,000 dancers have participated in YAGP events around the world.
 By January 2017, more than $3 million has been awarded to young dancers in scholarships to the world's leading dance academies, and more than 350 alumni are now dancing with 80 companies around the world.

-YAGP offers dance students the unique opportunity to be seen, taught and professionally guided by the directors and leading faculty of the world's foremost companies and schools, including: ABT/JKO School), The Australian Ballet School, The Houston Ballet Academy, The Joffrey Ballet School, The John Cranko School of Stuttgart Ballet, Paris Opera Ballet School, Les Ballets de Monte Carlo, The San Francisco Ballet School, among many others.
+YAGP offers dance students the unique opportunity to be seen, taught and professionally guided by the directors and leading faculty of the world's foremost companies and schools, including: ABT/JKO School, The Australian Ballet School, The Houston Ballet Academy, The Joffrey Ballet School, The John Cranko School of Stuttgart Ballet, Paris Opera Ballet School, Les Ballets de Monte Carlo, The San Francisco Ballet School, among many others.

-Many YAGP Alumni go on to have professional careers in dance, joining world-renowned dance companies including American Ballet Theatre, Australian Ballet, Dutch National Ballet, Houston Ballet, Joffrey Ballet, Mariinsky Theatre, National Ballet of Canada, New York City Ballet, Paris Opera Ballet, Royal Ballet, Stuttgart Ballet, among many others.

-Some of YAGP's most successful alumni include Maria Abashova, Isabella Boylston, Cesar Corrales, Michaela DePrince, Sasha De Sola, Matthew Golding, Melissa Hamilton, Sarah Lane, Lauren Lovette, Brooklyn Mack, Sara Mearns, Sergei Polunin, Hee Seo, and Cory Stearns among many others. - see also § Notable YAGP Alumni (below).